h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 1. Before moving forward with our analysis, let us recall the adverse impact analysis / four-fifths rule.
 According to the Prevue website, the four-fifths rule can be explained as follows:

    - "Typically, adverse impact is determined by using the four-fifths or eighty percent rule.
-The four-fifths or 80% rule is described by the guidelines as "a selection rate for any race, sex, or ethnic group which is less than four-fifths (or 80%) of the rate for the group with the highest rate will generally be regarded by the Federal enforcement agencies as evidence of adverse impact, while a greater than four-fifths rate will generally not be regarded by Federal enforcement agencies as evidence of adverse impact.""
+The four-fifths or 80% rule is described by the guidelines as "a selection rate for any race, sex, or ethnic group which is less than four-fifths (or 80%) of the rate for the group with the highest rate will generally be regarded by the Federal enforcement agencies as evidence of adverse impact, while a greater than four-fifths rate will generally not be regarded by Federal enforcement agencies as evidence of adverse impact.""[8]

 This rule is very up for debate on how this will develop going forward, but for now, we have set the low (unfairness) threshold to .8.
 But of course, when we are talking about making decisions on whether to send someone to prison, no difference in treatment should be allowed.
 But in our efforts to analyze this model, let's see if the model can achieve fairness under a benchmark that will require the model not to treat 80% less favorably the non-white groups than the Caucasian group.